andywar65/architettura/README.md

 ### Blocks and BIM standard blocks

 `Blocks` are a parametric assembly of primitives.
-In CAD you just have a bounding box with an insertion point, but setting the `TYPE` attribute leads to different results.
+In CAD you just have a bounding box with an insertion point, but setting the `NAME` attribute leads to different results.
 There will be a list of block types (default is t01 = simple table). `MATERIAL` attribute defines block appearance, other `PARAMETERS` define functionalities peculiar to each block.

-You can load a Wavefront OBJ file setting block `TYPE` to `obj-mtl` and `PARAM1` to the OBJ filename.
+You can load a Wavefront OBJ file setting block `NAME` to `obj-mtl` and `PARAM1` to the OBJ filename.
 OBJ and MTL must have same filename and must be loaded to media/documents with lowercase extension.
 New standard is GLTF.
-Set the `TYPE` to `gltf` and `PARAM1` to the GLTF filename.
+Set the `NAME` to `gltf` and `PARAM1` to the GLTF filename.

 BIM (Building Information Management) standard blocks are recognized as real life building elements.
 By now we have `Wall`, `Slab`, `Door` and `Window` BIM entities.
 If you put a `Door/Window` inside a `Wall`, you get a `Openwall`.